BrunoKaiser/IDIV/programms/TreeLink/readme_TreeLink.txt

-This repository contains very simple programms to build a tree by do it yourself methods including batch scripts
+This repository contains very simple programms to build a tree by do it yourself methods including batch scripts and links to access external files or repositories in the explorer.

 1.1 Tree_cmd.bat